-In order to adapt faster than its peers to rapid changes in the market, the Manager also has the freedom to move from a long only type style of investing to a more absolute return style of investing.
+In order to adapt faster than its peers to rapid changes in the market, the Sub-Investment Manager also has the freedom to move from a long only type style of investing to a more absolute return style of investing.
 This unconstrained style aims to mitigate the risk to investors of any distortion in the global markets caused by intervention from central banks and governments such as the maintenance of prolonged low interest rates.
-The long only style is the most traditional and old investment technique and involves the so called buy and hold strategy when the Manager selects what it understand as undervalued securities and buys them cheaply until they become mature, when the might sell them or not depending on their dividend yields.
-The absolute return style is considered a more modern investment technique and involves the Manager trying to generate returns independently of what the markets are doing.
+The long only style is the most traditional and old investment technique and involves the so called buy and hold strategy when the Sub-Investment Manager selects what it understand as undervalued securities and buys them cheaply until they become mature, when the might sell them or not depending on their dividend yields.
+The absolute return style is considered a more modern investment technique and involves the Sub-Investment Manager trying to generate returns independently of what the markets are doing.
 The Fund’s absolute return strategy seeks to generate positive returns in a certain period of time that are uncorrelated with the traditional asset classes of bonds and equities.

-The Manager will implement the Fund’s absolute return strategy through different sub-strategies which each adopt the mean reversion theory.
+The Sub-Investment Manager will implement the Fund’s absolute return strategy through different sub-strategies which each adopt the mean reversion theory.
 In accordance with the mean reversion theory, prices and returns eventually move back towards the mean or average.
 For example, when the current market price is less than the average price, the stock is considered attractive for purchase, with the expectation that the price will rise and when the current market price is above the average price, the market price is expected to fall.
 In other words, deviations from the average price are expected to revert to the average.
 The sub-strategies differentiate only on how and when they implement the mean reversion theory and shall including the following:

 Relative value: buying or selling a security because it is undervalued or overvalued among its peers or other asset classes.
-In selecting undervalued and overvalued securities the Manager seeks to look at macro environment not in absolute terms but in comparable terms, for example equities might be attractive from a macro point of view if compared to bonds; but can become unattractive if they are compared to other securities.
+In selecting undervalued and overvalued securities the Sub-Investment Manager seeks to look at macro environment not in absolute terms but in comparable terms, for example equities might be attractive from a macro point of view if compared to bonds; but can become unattractive if they are compared to other securities.